outpaddling/LPJS/README.md

 LPJS, like other job schedulers and resource managers, is a tool that facilitates *remote execution of arbitrary code*.
 These words should instill a healthy level of fear, and motivate you to be extra careful to protect your own data security.

-LPJS is designed with security in mind, but no software system can protect you from your own carelessness.
-Follow all the usual best practices regarding password strength, password secrecy (we recommend tools such as KeePassXC), etc., with extra diligence.
+LPJS is designed with
+security in mind, but no software system can protect you from the
+carelessness of its users.
+To the extent possible, enforce the usual best practices regarding password strength, password secrecy (we recommend tools such as KeePassXC), etc., with extra diligence.

 No software system is perfect, either.
 We fully expect to discover vulnerabilities in LPJS and in the tools and libraries on which it depends.

+LPJS should not be relied on as the primary security layer.
+All nodes should have appropriate firewall settings to prohibit unauthorized network connections.
+We recommend only accepting incoming connections from known and trusted hosts.

 LPJS uses [munge](https://github.com/dun/munge) to authenticate messages between nodes.
 This requires all nodes to have a shared munge key file.
 THE MUNGE KEY FILE MUST BE KEPT SECURE AT ALL TIMES ON ALL NODES.
-Use secure procedures
-to distribute it to all nodes, so that it is never visible to unauthorized users.
+Use secure procedures to distribute it to all nodes, ensuring that it is never visible to unauthorized users, even for a moment.

 ## Description